Frenchy and the Punk also perform smaller cabaret type sets.

 “Had Scott not gone into the burgeoning speed metal scene, he would likely have been J’s choice for the bass player of Dinosaur Jr!,” says Lou Barlow.
 “Witnessing the passion and ingenuity he brings to Frenchy and the Punk, I still see the same fierceness he had when we were kids.
 He and Samantha are as DIY as it gets, and they live a life full of music and art the way that many musicians and artists only dream of.”

 The dream began when the two met in 1998 in New York City, where Helland had recently started playing solo after a tenure with thrash metal outfit School of Violence.
-The couple’s musical collaboration started when Stephenson, who’d never performed with a band before, spontaneously jumped on stage to accompany the guitarist during a favorite song.
+The couple’s musical collaboration started in 2005 when Stephenson, who’d never performed with a band before, spontaneously jumped on stage to accompany the guitarist during a favorite song.
 The artistic union was immediate, powerful, and undeniable.
 The two took to the road with fevered zeal, turning heads with their striking Edward Gorey-esque aesthetic and steadily building phalanxes of fervent fans on the mystical-folk/steampunk festival, coffeehouse, convention, and club circuits with their boisterous, revival-like live shows.

 Tapped as one of the Top 25 Duos in the US by Yahoo!
 Music, the freewheeling pair has released a raft of recordings that includes the acclaimed albums Happy Madness (2010), Hey Hey Cabaret (2012), Elephant Uproar (2013), Cartwheels (2014), Bonjour Batfrog (2014), and Hooray Beret (2019).
 And now, via the enchanting Zen Ghost, Frenchy and the Punk are casting their spell on the wider indie-folk world.